peterhinch/micropython-async/README.md

 ## 4.1 Function test_sw()

-This will flash the red LED on switch closure, and the green LED on opening.
+This will flash the red LED on switch closure, and the green LED on opening and demonstrates the scheduling of coroutines.
+See section 5 for a discussion of its behaviour if the switch is toggled rapidly.

+## 4.2 Function test_swcb()

+Demonstrates the use of callbacks to toggle the red and green LED's.

+## 4.3 Function test_btn()

+This will flash the red LED on button push, and the green LED on release.
+A long press will flash the blue LED and a double-press the yellow one.

+The note below on race conditions applies.

+## 4.4 Function test_btncb()

+Demonstrates the use of callbacks.
+Toggles the red, green, yellow and blue LED's on press, release, double-press and long press respectively.

-### 4.1.1 Race conditions
+# 5 Race conditions

-Note that if the switch is cycled rapidly the LED behaviour may seem surprising.
+Note that in the tests such as test_sw() where coroutines are scheduled by events and the switch is cycled rapidly the LED behaviour may seem surprising.
 This is because each time the switch is closed a coro is launched to flash the red LED; on each open event one is launched for the green LED.
 With rapid cycling a new coro instance will commence while one is still running against